Jayich-Lab/Ra-225-Oven/README.md

 # Ra225 Oven
 This project is in active development.

-Our Radium 224, 225, and 226 oven is DMLS printed out of Ti-6Al-4V alloy.
+Our oven is designed for Radium isotopes 224, 225, and 226.
+The oven is 3D printed out of Ti-6Al-4V alloy using Direct Metal Laser Sintering (DMLS).

 The oven design allows for independent control of 4 oven tubes.
 Each oven tube can be filled with a seperate isotope/element.
 Each tube has its own pin on the flange.
 All 4 tubes share a common ground.